Legislation on vehicles and fuels

 The legislation currently in force for heavy-duty vehicles is Directive 2005/55/EC and Directive 2005/78/EC (implementing provisions).
 This legislation defines the emission standard under Euro categories.
 In addition, it defines a non-binding standard called Enhanced Environmentally-friendly Vehicle (EEV).

 The Euro VI-D legislation for heavy-duty engine approval entered into force on 1 September 2018 for new types and has applied to all new engines from 1 September 2019.
 The Euro VI-E entered into force on 1 September 2020 for new types and applies to all new engines from 1 September 2021.
 Particle Number (PN) measurement is included in Euro VI Step E from the beginning for compression ignition (diesel) engines.
-For positive ignition engines (natural gas mainly in heavy duty) the PN will need to be declared for monitoring purposes for new type approved vehicles from 01/01/2021 and will need to be complied with from 01/01/2023.
+For positive ignition engines (natural gas mainly in heavy duty) the PN needed to be declared for monitoring purposes for new type approved vehicles from 01/01/2021 and need to be complied with from 01/01/2023.
+The latest revision included stricter limits will be applied to trucks and buses, both in laboratory settings (NOx limit of 200 mg/kWh) and in real driving conditions (NOx limit of 260 mg/kWh.
+However, the current Euro 6 testing regulations for these emissions will remain.
+These are less stringent than those initially proposed by the commission.

 For a more detailed description of the emission standards, the durability requirements and the test cycles, see AirClim factsheet.